 Culling: The act of exchanging a fish for one of the same species already in possession.

 Cusk fishing device: A device for storing line in a manner which is not free-running and is securely attached to the device and to which is attached a sinker, weighing at least one ounce, not more than 6 inches above, and independent of, an attached single hook for bait.
 The weight must rest on the bottom of the lake.
 The device shall be plainly marked with name and address of the person using it.
-These devices may only be used on certain approved waterbodies listed on Ice Fishing.
+These devices may only be used on certain approved waterbodies listed.

 Fly: A hook dressed with feathers, hair, thread, tinsel, or any similar material to which no spinner, spoon, or similar device is added.